tdwg/bdq/tg2/_review/docs/bdqenh/index.md

 ### 1.1 Data Quality Criteria

 The scope of the standard is the fundamental information about core tests of type bdqffdq:Amendment.
-The Enhancement describes, in abstract terms, how proposals can modify data to improve fittness.
+The Enhancement describes, in abstract terms, how proposals can modify data to improve fitness.
 An enhancement expresses in general terms what a bdqffdq:Specification expresses in specific terms.
-Enhaneements have an informal relationship to bdqffdq:Dimensions, expressed here in the comments, these relationships could be formalized, but we have not done so.
+Enhancements have an informal relationship to bdqffdq:Dimensions, expressed here in the comments, these relationships could be formalized, but we have not done so.

 ### 1.2 Data Quality Criteria Vocabulary